-Site Visit Analysis - The class will be completing a site analysis which requires a written submission.
-Please note that any assignment that is late will receive a deduction of one letter grade for every day it is late.
+Site Visit Analysis - The class will be completing a site analysis that requires prior approval from Dr. Brayley.
+Please note that a late submission will NOT be accepted.

-Weekly Assignments and Discussion: Almost every week we will have a discussion element.
-Some may be an open discussion, others a case study or article review and some research assignments.
+Weekly Discussion: Each week we will have a discussion element.
 These are important elements of the course and will aid in your understanding of the material.
 You must complete the weekly assignments and post a minimum of two comments to classmates per assignment to receive full credit.
 Responses and feedback are due within the assigned week, anything posted after that will not receive credit.

 Final Presentation - The final presentation is meant to assist you in learning to research, review, interpret and present your information.
-You will be required to post a draft and a final presentation, and will need to access either video or an online service such as Jing to properly present your findings.
+You will need to access to a video recording device to record your presentation and post for the class to review.